-In order to make the icons available to all themes, which would thus be the default when no themespecific icon is available, put the png file in the <cinlib>/plugins/picon_cinfinity directory (or picon_original or picon_smoother).
+In order to make the icons available to all themes, which would thus be the default when no themespecific icon is available, put the png file in the <cinlib>/plugins/picon directory.

-The Cinelerra program looks for a plugin icon in 2 places:
+The Cinelerra program looks for a plugin icon in 3 places:

 - 1.)
-First, it tries to find a png file in <cinlib>/plugins/picon_cinfinity/orignal/smoother directory. - 2.)
+First, it tries to find a png file in <cinlib>/plugins/theme\<name> where name is one of the themes. - 2.)
+If that does not exist, it looks in the <cinlib>/plugins/picon directory. - 3.)
 If there is no corresponding .png file for a plugin, the program uses a built-in default: - ordinary plugins use 3 vertical color bars as a default;